Broadway Cares/Equity Fights AIDS: Red Bucket Follies (Prev. Gypsy of the Year)

-The 27th edition of the Gypsy of the Year competition was held on 7 and 8 December 2015 raised $4,786,239.
+The 27th edition of the Gypsy of the Year competition was held on December 7 and 8, 2015 raised $4,786,239.
 The largest fundraiser was the "Latter Day" tour of The Book of Mormon with $344,643.
 The Lion King won best presentation.
 Wayne Brady, Lin-Manuel Miranda and Christopher Jackson performed a freestyle rap. and the cast of Hamilton performed "Wait for It."

-The 28th edition of the Gypsy of the Year competition was held on 5 and 6 December 2016, and raised $4,492,636 for Broadway Cares.
+The 28th edition of the Gypsy of the Year competition was held on December 5 and 6, 2016, and raised $4,492,636 for Broadway Cares.
 Celebrities who appeared onstage included Cynthia Erivo, Jessie Mueller and Javier Munoz.
 The cast of Jersey Boys raised the most money, followed by Hamilton and the national tour of Wicked.

-The 29th edition of the Gypsy of the Year competition was held 4 and 5 December 2017, and raised $5,609,211 for Broadway Cares.
+The 29th edition of the Gypsy of the Year competition was held December 4 and 5, 2017, and raised $5,609,211 for Broadway Cares.
 The largest fundraiser was Dear Evan Hansen followed by Hello, Dolly! and the Angelica tour of Hamilton.
 The company of Come From Away took top honors for best onstage presentation, and the runner-up was Aladdin.
 Celebrity appearances included Amy Schumer, Keegan-Michael Key, Noah Galvin, and Laura Benanti.

-The 30th edition of the Red Bucket Follies (formerly Gypsy of the Year) competition was held on 3 and 4 December 2018 at the New Amsterdam Theatre, and the fundraising total was $6,113,301 from 67 Broadway, off-Broadway, and touring productions.
+The 30th edition of the Red Bucket Follies (formerly Gypsy of the Year) competition was held on December 3 and 4, 2018 at the New Amsterdam Theatre, and the fundraising total was $6,113,301 from 67 Broadway, off-Broadway, and touring productions.
 The top overall fundraiser was the "Angelica" leg of the Hamilton tour, which made $515,152.
 The musical was also the top fundraiser on Broadway with $414,971.

-The 31st edition of the Red Bucket Follies competition was held on 9 and 10 December 2019 at the New Amsterdam Theatre, and raised a total of $5,631,888.
+The 31st edition of the Red Bucket Follies competition was held on December 9 and 10, 2019 at the New Amsterdam Theatre, and raised a total of $5,631,888.
 The top overall fundraiser was the Hamilton - And Peggy Tour with a remarkable $434,841.
 The two runners up for largest fundraising totals were the Hamilton Angelica Tour and Moulin Rouge!
 The Musical, respectively.